evanceodoyo/simple-blog/README.md

 # Features
 * Built with Python 3.8, Django 4.0 Framework
 * Styled using Bootstrap4
-* Use the defualt SQLite DB and Deployed to Heroku; Allows users to
+* Use the defualt SQLite DB and Deployed to Heroku; Allows users to:
     * Register and sign in
     * View posts
     * Add new post
     * Edit post
     * Make a post public/private
+    * Allow or disallow comments on a post
     * Delete post

 # Contribute